lucylai96/lucylai96.github.io/teaching.md

 | COGS 109  |  COGS 180  | COGS 118D |
 | COGS 118D |   COGS 9   |  COGS 19 |

-***NOTE***: Unfortunately, COGS 118D did not migrate into TSS correctly.
-IT and Registrar's Office are actively working to resolve the issue, and once it has been fixed (likely not until after Aug 17), the courses will be made visible in TSS.
-Sorry for the inconvienience, I have no control over it :( COGS 118D will be taught at 10am, MWF.

 🚨📢 **I am currently [looking for PLAs](https://lucylai.com/opps)!**

 ### UCSD